peacoltrain/simpleDataBase_Exp/README.md

    This table ties the previous two tables together.
 It is simply the type and where it is stored.
 This table has a 'Admin All' and 'Guest Read policy.'
 Because I set equipment_type foregin key to not be null it is important to add the new type prior to adding the individual equipemnt it this table.

    **Table: Reservation_equipment**
    This tables purpose is to help facilitate the many-many relationship between reservations and equipment.
-One event can have many pieces of equipment and one piece of equipment can have many reservations(While not at the same time.
-We get to that later.)
+One event can have many pieces of equipment and one piece of equipment can have many reservations (While not at the same time.
+We get to that later.).
+This had an 'Admin All' policy allowing an adimin to retroactilvy alter orders.
+It was also supposed to have a 'insert only policy' but that had some issues.

+   **Table: Reservations**
+   This is where the guest users could insert their orders. *Note: This is a rough idea of what that would look like.
+An official version would include details such as billing information, but As I don't have any equipment in the first place.
+I figured that was an unneeded future addition.* There is nothing super special about this Table.
+Standard 'Admin Acces' and an guest 'insert only policy'

+   **Functions**